CalvinUW/Washington_pollutant_map/README.md

 Besides the data from the Washington Geospatial Open Data Portal, a [cartographic boundary map](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html) of Washington state land area was used.

+For browsing different cities, the coorindates were acquired from the [Maps of World](https://www.mapsofworld.com/usa/states/washington/lat-long.html) and later converted into a CSV file.

 ## Applied Libraries: